Complete Golf Store Business Logo

 Compression is the measurement of the golf ball's deflection when it’s struck.
 It is usually measured between 0 to 200, where 0 is the level where the ball deflects up to 5 mm or above, and at 200, the ball doesn’t compress.
 On average, most golf balls' compression rating lies between 50 and 100.

-Compression occurs when your golf ball squishes after it comes into contact with the clubface as you swing.
-In this manner, the club helps in propelling the ball forward by compressing the ball during the impact, thereby interacting with the core.
 You will find that two factors come into action during compression.
 These are the core of the ball and the swing speed.
 The higher swing speeds cause a more significant impact when you hit the ball, thereby causing higher compression.
-As a result, the ball's core acts as the engine drives it to a longer distance.
+As a result, the ball’s core acts as the engine that drives it to a longer distance.

 Lower compression balls have greater deformation upon impact and come in contact with a bigger surface area on the clubface.
 They are softer and suitable for novice players or those having slow swing speeds.
-In contrast, the high compression models need higher swing speeds to obtain maximum control and activate the ball's innermost layers.
-It does not deform that easily and requires a harder and much faster impact to make changes to its shape.
-These are mostly used by highly skilled golfers who possess high swing speeds.
+In contrast, the high compression models need higher swing speeds to obtain maximum control and activate the ball’s innermost layers.

 Here's a video (7 minutes 40 seconds) from Mike Bury that can further guide you when choosing a golf ball that can best benefit and improve your golf game.